 That isn’t to say that I don’t hope for some sort of restoration between us, or the rebuilding of some of what’s been broken—I truly do.
 Whether the distance between us is tangible or emotional, I’d like to believe it can be bridged.
 But there are non-negotiables that I must insist on for those having proximity to me:

-A working belief in the inherent value of all people.
+A working belief in the inherent value of all human beings.

 Agreement on the common dignity everyone deserves to be treated with regardless of their religion, skin color, orientation, or nation of origin.